Biomicroneedling explained: what is it and how does it work?

-As clients increasingly seek results-driven but non-invasive treatments, biomicroneedling has emerged as a powerful alternative to traditional microneedling
+As clients increasingly seek results-driven but non-invasive treatments, biomicroneedling is gaining popularity as an alternative or adjunct to traditional microneedling

-We speak to leading educators and skin experts about how spicules work, who they suit and why this needle-free technique is redefining skin regeneration.
+We speak to leading educators and skin experts about how spicules work, who they suit and why this needle-free technique is so popular with therapists and clients alike.

 What is biomicroneedling and how does it work?